HumanSignal/label-studio/docs/source/guide/configuration.md

 order: 200
 ---

-## Tags

-Editor configuration is based on XML-like tags.
+UI configuration is based on XML-like tags, which internally are mapped into the associated React classes.
 Tags can be divided into three categories:

 - Visual tags used for visual only elements (non-interactive), examples: **View**, **Header**.